 - objectives and specific actions;

 - expected impact and indicators of achievement (success criteria);

 - clear timescales;

 - who has lead responsibility;

 - resource implications;

 - specified dates for impact assessment and review.

-The school evaluates the effectiveness of the SEP on a regular basis, through the governing body and with Estyn when the school is inspected.
+The GB and, on inspection, Estyn evaluates the effectiveness of the SEP on a regular basis.

 6. Publication and reporting